youngd24/cssc/og_images/README.md

 ## cnet12bbsdoc.d64

 This was one of the first images I tried and had work.
 It appears to be an archive copy of a BBS named "The Lyon's Den" operated by a user named Maelstrom.
+It has been HIGHLY configured and modded and is notably missing p.EN so it's nearly impossible to manage users using it as is.
+However when it's reconfigured it does run and answer on a real C64 using a real 1670 modem.

 * Maelstrom user: https://csdb.dk/scener/?id=6238
 * Lyon's Den BBS: https://csdb.dk/bbs/?id=1559